 About the Collaboratory to Advance Methane Science

 CAMS is an industry-led collaborative research consortium that works to advance methane science to better understand global methane emissions and the need for additional solutions.
-CAMS pursues scientific studies that address methane emissions along the natural gas value chain, from production to end use.
+CAMS pursues scientific studies that address methane emissions along the natural gas value chain, from production to end use, in basins across the country.
 Studies focus on detection, measurement, and quantification of methane emissions to create the best-possible mitigation strategies.

 GTI is a leading research, development and training organization that has been addressing global energy and environmental challenges by developing technology-based solutions for consumers, industry, and government for 80 years.
 GTI administers the CAMS consortium.